FFTAI/fftai.github.io/docs/motionlibrary.md

 9. **High-Level Control:** By referencing desired motions from the library, high-level control of the robot becomes more straightforward and efficient.

 The motion library serves as a valuable resource that offers a collection of reusable motor functions as building blocks for a wide range of robotic tasks.
 This approach eliminates the need for repetitive, low-level reprogramming of each behavior and streamlines the development of robotic applications.

+!> As of the current implementation, the Motion Library provides a set of predefined motions.
+Please be aware that the available motions are limited in scope.
+However, we are actively working on expanding the library to incorporate a broader range of motions and functionalities in future updates.
+Stay tuned for enhanced motion capabilities and increased flexibility in upcoming releases.
+Your understanding and patience are greatly appreciated as we continue to improve and enrich the Motion Library.